tum-pbs/pbdl-book/probmodels-uncond.md

 As a first comparison, we'll train three network architectures with an identical U-Net architecture, that use different stabilization techniques.
 This comparison shows that it is possible to successfully achieve the task "unconditional stability" in different ways:
 - Unrolled training (_U-Net-ut_) where gradients are backpropagated through multiple time steps during training.
 - Networks trained on a single prediction step with added training noise (_U-Net-tn_).
 This technique is known to improve stability by reducing data shift, as the added noise emulates errors that accumulate during inference.
 - Autoregressive conditional diffusion models (ACDM).
-A denoising diffusion model is conditioned on the previous time step and iteratively refines noise to create a prediction for the next step, as shown in {doc}`probmodels-time.ipynb`.
+A denoising diffusion model is conditioned on the previous time step and iteratively refines noise to create a prediction for the next step, as shown in {doc}`probmodels-time`.

 NT_DEBUG, todo, more ACDM discussion below!
     images from : 2024-08-05-long-rollout-www/Long Rollouts/imgs/